 If you haven't yet registered, or would like to find out some more general information, read our course information page here.

 Please refer to the kit list for info on what to bring.
-Those hiring boats need not worry about boat related equipment though we do ask that you bring a large sponge and bailer (a large plastic bottle with handle and cap still attached, with bottom cut away, is perfectly good enough as a bailer).
+Those hiring boats for the Single Handed Dinghy Courses need not worry about boat related equipment though we do ask that you bring a large sponge and bailer (a large plastic bottle with handle and cap still attached, with bottom cut away, is perfectly good enough as a bailer).
 Please ensure that adequate clothing is provided.
 See the detailed kit list below.

 Optimists only: To avoid the risk of serious damage to the mast thwart, a fitting to prevent the mast accidentally coming out of the mast step is essential, either a cleat or a mast clamp.
 Inflatable buoyancy bags must be without leaks, and firmly secured.